iluvjava/numb_meth/README.md

 3. **Truncation Errors in polynomial evaluation**
     * Ill-conditioned polynomial might have error up to 1e-2 due to high degree of power, this is especially true for polynomials in the form of p(x) = (x - a)^n q(x) where n is larger than 10.
 This will create problem when identifying the roots.
+        * Solution:
+        * The problem has been addressed with an ExtremeSolver class, the class perform multiple solves on the same polynomials, then it take the average for each of the roots together produce a standard deviation for the roots.
+Then, the roots is used to evaluate the value of the polynomial in roots product form, increasing the precision dramatically.

 ## Other stuff
     * Why the fuck I cannot use my python virtual environment on my freaking desktop?!